mkthewlis/Milestone-Project-3/README.md

 - CSS3
     * The language used to style the HTML5 elements according to the design colour scheme.
 - JavaScript
-    * The languge used to make the app interactive, including the user of the clipboard.js functionality.
+    * The languge used to make the app interactive, including the use of the clipboard.js functionality.
 - [jQuery](https://jquery.com/)
     * I used the jQuery library to help write the JavaScript code used in this project.
 - Python
     * The programming languaged used to create the back-end function of the app.
 - PyMongo
     * PyMongo was used as the Python API for MongoDB.
-This API enables linking the data from the back-end database to the front-end app.
+This API enabled me to link the data from the back-end database to the front-end app.
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/)
-    * Th Python microframework Flask was used to help write the Python code for this project.
+    * The Python microframework used to help write the Python code for this project.
 - [Jinja](https://jinja.palletsprojects.com/en/2.11.x/)
-    * The Jinja templating language was used with Flask in the HTML code.
+    * Jinja templating language was used with Flask in the HTML code.
 This allowed for template inheritance from the base.html file and to link the back-end to the front-end.
 - [MongoDB](https://www.mongodb.com/)
     * This was the selected database chosen to store data in the cloud.
 - [Bootstrap framework](https://getbootstrap.com/)
-    * Bootstrap's grid container system as I wanted to design my project with a 'mobile first' approach.
-I also used Bootstrap's carousel and accordion features to add structure to my content.
+    * I used Bootstrap's grid container system as I wanted to design my project with a 'mobile first' approach.
+I also used Bootstrap's modal, carousel and accordion features to add structure to my content.
 - [Gitpod](https://www.gitpod.io/)
     * I relied on Gitpod's dev environment to write the code for my project.
 - [Git Version Control](https://git-scm.com/)